Updated: Jun 8

 My Commentary On The Recent Reviews On The Phoenix Li-ESWT Device

-In this commentary, I'm going to link to reviews and/or comments, giving the title of the user's review as well as explore different experiences that men face such as Peyronie’s disease, erectile dysfunction, etc. I’m also going to include reviews that are both good experiences and bad experiences from real legitimate people that are not influencers/affiliates.
+In this commentary, I'm going to link to reviews and/or comments, giving the title of the user's review as well as explore different experiences that men face.
+I’m also going to include reviews that are both good experiences and bad experiences from real legitimate people that are not influencers/affiliates.

 The reason why I’m doing this is because people have their own expectations when trying out a device like this.
-According to the literature on the mainstream office clinic shockwave devices, the researchers indicated what was a success and what wasn’t by using these questionaires:
+According to the literature on the mainstream office clinic shockwave devices, the researchers indicated what was a success and what wasn’t by using questionnaires such as:

 the abridged version of the IIEF called the IIEF-5

 The above were the most common assessments used to determine success when using Li-ESWT treatment.

 But, let’s be realistic here… Not every man is going to know any of that terminology or think to calculate their scores before using The Phoenix and doing it after their “12 treatments” or 120 day Phoenix protocol.
 Although it would be helpful for the masses if everyone did it this way (just my own personal thought), everyone is going to have their own goal and expectation when using this device.
 I just hope that when you read my commentary on the current reviews out there, that you open your eyes and realize the confusion there is on the expectations from different men when it comes to Li-ESWT treatment.

 I’ll be giving a verdict at the end of each commentary in the form of a like a scale (just for educational purposes/entertainment):